Kitware/VTK/Documentation/docs/vtk_file_formats/vtkxml_file_format.md

 # XML File Formats

-VTK provides another set of data formats using XML syntax.
+VTK provides an additional set of data formats using XML syntax.
 While these formats are much more complicated than the original VTK format described previously (see [Simple Legacy Formats](vtk_legacy_file_format.md)), they support many more features.
 The major motivation for their development was to facilitate data streaming and parallel I/O. Some features of the format include support for compression, portable binary encoding, random access, big endian and little endian byte order, multiple file representation of piece data, and new file extensions for different VTK dataset types.
 XML provides many features as well, especially the ability to extend a file format with application specific tags.

-There are two types of VTK XML data files: parallel and serial as described in the following.
+There are two types of VTK XML data files: serial and parallel, described below.

 * **Serial**.
-File types designed for reading and writing by applications of only a single process.
-All of the data are contained within a single file.
+File types designed for reading and writing by single-process applications.
+All of the data in contained within a single file.

 * **Parallel**.
 File types designed for reading and writing by applications with multiple processes executing in parallel.
 The dataset is broken into pieces.
 Each process is assigned a piece or set of pieces to read or write.
 An individual piece is stored in a corresponding serial file type.
 The parallel file type does not actually contain any data, but instead describes structural information and then references other serial files containing the data for each piece.